phek/arch-client/README.md

 # arch-client
 Additional client made in Java.
-This client supports Login, Registration and getting all appliances form the server.
+This client supports Login, Registration and getting all appliances from the server.

 ## Server
 You can use one of the following pre-built servers with this client: